 According to media reports, two suicide bombers in two cars attacked the compound causing massive explosions.
-After the massive explosions, seven armed gunmen stormed the compund and opened fire.
+After the massive explosions, seven armed gunmen stormed the compound and opened fire.

 Somali President Hassan Sheik Mohamud who was residing and working in the compound was unharmed.

 An official in the prime minister’s office and a security official were killed in the attack.

 Nine militants were also killed in the attack.
 Two of the militants were blown up in the car suicide attack and seven were shot by Somali security forces.

 The Al Shabaab group has brought chaos and instability in the African country for many years.
 The group was pushed out of Mogadishu in 2011 by help of UN peacekeeping forces with the collaboration of the Somali government.
 Since then, it has been waging a guerrilla campaign of suicide bombings, shootings, assassinations and other deadly attacks.